DominikFilipiak/rc-2023-24/docs/pid-control-public/README.md

 #### Sensors

-Assuming that an instance of the `DroneSimulation` class was stored in a `drone_simulator` variable, you can get the sensor readings as follows:
+Assuming that an instance of the `DroneSimulation` class was stored in a `drone_simulator` variable, you can get the altitude sensor readings with `drone_simulator.measured_altitudes`.

-- for the altitudes: `drone_simulator.measured_altitudes`
-- for the velocities: `drone_simulator.measured_velocities`

-Both sensor readings are stored as a list with two values:
+The readings are stored as a list with two values:

 - the most recent reading
 - the previous reading

-Similarly, if you need a time period between two consequtive sensor readings you can call:
+If you need a time period between two consequtive sensor readings you can call `drone_simulator.altitude_sensor_period`.

-- for the altitude: `drone_simulator.altitude_sensor_period`
-- for the velocity: `drone_simulator.velocity_sensor_period`
+Acceleration sensor is implemented as a part of a Skydio model.
+We will discuss how to use it during the second task.

+#### Summary

 This is all you should need to implement the control for the drone.
-However, if you want to understand the `DroneSimulation` class better, you are always encouraged to go through the class definition.
+If you want to understand the `DroneSimulation` class better, you are always encouraged to go through the class definition.

 ## Task 1 - Single PID Controller